ER or Urgent Care for the Flu?

 The truth of the matter is that although emergency rooms are set up to handle anything, they can’t handle everything at once.
 ER staffers know that flu season means an influx of patients, sometimes twice the number seen during the rest of the year.
 This can lead to long waiting lines, sometimes stretching into hours, and overworked medical staff.

 Similarly, your local urgent care clinic is a great place to go when something pops up that needs quick and competent treatment.
 They tend to be conveniently located in your neighborhood or local shopping area.
 They’re ready for just about anything, treating illnesses and injuries for everyone from kids to seniors.
 And they’re an excellent choice for immediate but not life-threatening problems.

 But urgent care clinics suffer from the same overabundance of patients during flu season as ERs.
 Not only that, time spent in the waiting room with patients who are not infected means you could be spreading germs to everyone around.

 Surely, there must be a better option than heading to an ER or urgent care for flu treatment.

 With DispatchHealth, there is.
 They travel so the flu doesn’t.

 This handy service allows you to get an old-fashioned medical house call, using modern technology.
-Just let them know what’s wrong and where you are, and they’ll send an ER-trained medical team to you at home.
+Just call 1-866-FLU-CREW and let them know what’s wrong, and they’ll send a medical team to you at home.
 This means you can relax where you’re most comfortable and not risk spreading germs to everyone in a clinic or waiting room.
 Once the team arrives, they’ll do a rapid flu test to confirm your diagnosis, then administer medications and any treatments needed.
 It’s a quick, caring, and convenient way to get quality healthcare from the comfort of your own home.

 So the next time you feel flu-like symptoms, or need urgent care for other common to complex illnesses and injuries, stay cozy on the couch and get medical care delivered.